NghiaNguyenPhuocHuu/Edu-Argumentation/README.md

 * **State Persistence**: Implement `localStorage` or `IndexedDB` caching so users can resume quizzes where they left off if the browser accidentally closes.
 * **Modular Web Components**: Refactor UI elements into native Web Components with Shadow DOM for cleaner encapsulation and modular styling.
 * **Enhanced Error Handling & Validation**: Add schema validation (using JSON Schema) for incoming course data to gracefully handle malformed JSON inputs.
-* **Dynamic AI Prompt Tuning**: Upgrade the `ai-worker.js` implementation to support customizable system instructions and token management for richer hint generation.
+* **Dynamic AI Prompt Tuning**: Upgrade the `ai-worker.js` implementation to support customizable system instructions for generating tailored practice questions.